k0al4/sec/README.md

 you supplied to this function.
 This file can be used in many other applications, however.
 You need to supply the arguments as well.

-To check which information you need to give each function, type: <function>??
+To check which information you need to give each function, type: "function"??

 If you have any questions, contact ufudenis@gmail.com